 L L is a fundraising portal or platform for non-profit organizations (“NPOs”) which support Leather peoples’ lives, cultures and vital interests every day.
-L L provides services & resources exclusively to local Leather memberships (clubs, & conference organizations too) via the Leather List Local Program.
+L L also provides services & resources to local Leather memberships (clubs, & conference organizations too) see Leather List Local Program.

 L L is not a national membership organization.
 It’s a coordinated program: online driven, and reinforced by local action.

 How did the idea of L L begin?

 Robert Odell, LICSW actively developed L L from late 2015 through 2017.
 It began with a personal search to provide local Leather “community service”.

 With 19 years as a licensed mental health professional (LICSW), social and political science training, non-profit leadership & management and private sector entrepreneurial life, he re-examined Leather’s nearly 40 year legacy of mutual aid, charitable fundraising and philanthropy.

 From experience growing up in New York City, Chicago, Los Angeles, and Pacific NW Leather, L L is the culmination of his life’s work.

 What is LeatherList.org?